One killed, 2 others injured in explosion in KP’s Lakki Marwat: police

 Quraishi said that a police team had been dispatched to the site of the incident and that a detailed report would be submitted.

-A police report shared later by Lakki Marwat Police’s Public Relations Officer, Aamir Khan, stated that the incident took place at 8pm on Sunday.
+A police report shared later by Lakki Marwat Police’s Public Relations Officer (PRO), Aamir Khan, stated that the incident took place at 8pm on Sunday.

 “Near Bukhmal Ahmadzai checkpoint, an IED exploded near Inamullah’s vehicle, causing it to catch fire,” the report, shared with Dawn.com, read.